Xilinx/XilinxTclStore/README.md

 Welcome to the Xilinx Tcl App Store GitHub Repository!

 A Tcl app store is an open source repository of Tcl code designed primarily, but not necessarily for use with the Xilinx Vivado Design Suite.
 An app is a grouping or collection of one or more Tcl scripts that is published and maintained by an owner.
-Each app is developed and maintained by the owner, and that person acts as a gatekeeper for their app.
+The app owner acts as a gatekeeper for that code and we only accept contributions for an app from the owner.
 In addition, the entire repository is managed by a Xilinx gatekeeper that controls pushes to the public repo.

 This project is currently in a "beta" phase, and we are limiting access.
 To contribute, either by adding a new app, or by modifying an existing app, please send an email to: tclstore@xilinx.com